WSU-4110/Simple-Sight/INSTALLATION.md

 npx expo start
 ```

-This will launch the Expo Developer Tools, where you can run the app on an emulator or a physical device.
+This will launch the Expo Developer Tools.

 ## Running on a Physical Device

 - Install the [Expo Go](https://expo.dev/client) app on your Android or iOS device.
+- Ensure the app is running in Expo Go mode in the terminal or Expo Developer Tools.
 - Scan the QR code shown in the terminal or Expo Developer Tools.

 ## Running on an Emulator/Simulator